mantorok1/homebridge-rinnai-touch-platform/README.md

 * The module is also very temperamental about the TCP/IP connection.
 If it is not not closed properly or re-opened too quickly then a "Connection Refused" error may occur which prevents the plugin from connecting to the module.
 This may happen if Homebridge is not shutdown gracefully (eg. a crash).
 If it does happen try restarting Homebridge, the Rinnai Touch module or your router.
 * Multi controller and Evaporative cooling configurations were not able to be tested so may not function properly.
 * Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there may be a short delay of a few seconds before the Home app shows the correct values. eg. When switching from `HEAT` to `COOL` mode some details such as the desired temperature will take a few seconds before the current value is shown.
-* If the number of zones is different between the `HEAT` and `COOL` modes the Zone Switches are dynamically added or removed as necessary.
-The downside of this is that you will loose any changes you made to the accessory (eg. name).
 * If the WiFi module does not supply a current temperature then the temperature will display as zero in the Thermostat/Heater Cooler accessory.
 I would have prefered it showed as blank but couldn't find a way to do it.
 This appears to be a limitation of the service within Homebridge.
 * The 'Heater Cooler' accessory is not currently supported by Home Assistant.
 See https://github.com/home-assistant/core/issues/30384